13 Creative Tip Jar Ideas To Make You More Money

 If your team is knowledgeable about what they are serving, their recommendations or friendliness are adding value and customers see that as worth tipping for.
 Simply making eye contact with customers, or acknowledging that they are present even if you’re in the middle of making an order can go a long way to increasing tips.

 Scheduling so that your shifts are covered to fit demand is important, especially when it comes to tips.
+Scheduling software can help you do this.
 Overworked employees aren’t always providing tip-worthy service.
 If you want to see your employees make better tips, but you’re struggling to keep your team organized and get shift coverage right, we can help you.
 Sign up to start your 14-day free trial and we’ll get your team on the path to better tips.